Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-These transitions can be explained in terms of the dependence of the Nusselt number on the SSL thickness.
-In Rayleigh--B\'enard convection, the thermal boundary layer thickness is conventionally defined as $\delta_T=H/(2\Nu)$, where $H$ is the layer thickness \citep[e.g.][]{belmonte1994temperature}.
-The dependence of $\overline{\Nu}$ on $h_{SSL}$ is plotted in fig.~\ref{fig:innerlayerwidth}(b), showing that a dependence $\overline{\Nu}\sim h_{SSL}^{-1}$ until $h_{SSL}\sim (\Ek/\Pr)^{1/2}$ corresponds to the length above which the Coriolis force acts faster than thermal diffusion.
-Beneath this scale, the SSL acts as a thermal boundary layer.
-When the SSL is thicker, there is a shallower slope $\overline{\Nu}\sim h_{SSL}^{-1/2}$, The transition between these two regimes is seen in fig.~\ref{fig:innerlayerwidth}(a) at $\RB\approx200$, where the trend in $h$ sharply kinks in both $\Ek=10^{-4}$ and $\Ek=10^{-5}$ transects.
+These transitions can be explained in terms of the dependence of $\Nu$ on $h_{SSL}$.
+In Rayleigh B\'enard convection, the thermal boundary layer thickness is conventionally defined as $\delta_T=H/(2\Nu)$, where $H$ is the depth of the domain \citep[see][]{belmonte1994temperature}.
+Figure~\ref{fig:innerlayerwidth}(b) shows that, in our simulations, $\overline{\Nu}\sim h_{SSL}$ for $h_{SSL}\lesssim (\Ek/\Pr)^{1/2}$.
+This cut-off corresponds to the length above which the Coriolis force acts faster than thermal diffusion.
+At this point, $\Ek^{1/3}\overline{\Nu}\approx0.15$, which is shown as a red shaded band on fig.~\ref{fig:innerlayerwidth}(c) for the range of $\Ek$ surveyed.
+The data falls in this band at $\Rred\approx300$; the same value at which the kink is visible in fig.~\ref{fig:innerlayerwidth}(a).
+At these small scales, rotation has only a small effect compared with diffusion, so a scaling independent of $\Ek$ may be expected.
+In fig.~\ref{fig:innerlayerwidth}(a), the shift between the $\Ek=10^{-4}$ and $10^{-5}$ transects for $\Rred>300$ is consistent with the rotation-free scaling $h_{SSL}\sim\Rat^{-1/3}$, matching that expected for a boundary layer in thermal convection \citep[e.g.][]{king2012heat}.

-The transition at $\RB\approx35$ does not have a clear trace in \ref{fig:innerlayerwidth}(b), as the $\overline{\Nu}(h)$ dependence remains the same.
-On the other hand, fig.~\ref{fig:innerlayerwidth}(c) shows a sharp jump in the value of $\overline{\Nu}-1$ at $\RB=35$, as well as a change in scaling law, thus accounting for the transition seen in fig.~\ref{fig:innerlayerwidth}(a).
-We shall see later that this jump is accounted for by a transition to turbulence.
+When the SSL is thicker, fig.~\ref{fig:innerlayerwidth}(b) shows a shallower slope $\overline{\Nu}\sim h_{SSL}^{-1/2}$.
+The transition at $\Rred\approx50$ does not have a clear signature in \ref{fig:innerlayerwidth}(b), with the $\overline{\Nu}(h_{SSL})$ dependence remaining the same.
+On the other hand, fig.~\ref{fig:innerlayerwidth}(c) shows a sharp jump of more than an order of magnitude in the value of $\overline{\Nu}-1$ at $\Rred=50$, which can be accounted for as a transition to turbulence, occurring at the same point as the first transition in fig.~\ref{fig:innerlayerwidth}(a).

+We note that a boundary layer interpretation is also possible for $\Rred<50$, with the scaling $h_{SSL}\sim\Rred^{-1/3}$ matching that obtained for a boundary layer in rotating thermal convection \citep{king2012heat}.
+This suggests the SSL obtains the maximum size of a thermally unstable layer before the onset of convection.
+After the initial semi-convection instability the system stabilises into the largest possible non-convecting region, with a convective zone beneath.

+To summarise, the SSL generally scales as a thermal boundary layer.
+When $\Rred<50$, the flow is non-turbulent, $h_{SSL}$ follows the scaling $\Rred^{-1/3}$ for rotating thermal convection.
+For $\Rred>300$, the thermal forcing outweighs rotation, and the SSL takes a scaling for non-rotation convection $\Rat^{-1/3}$.
+In between these limits, there is a transition range where the flow is both turbulent and influenced by rotation, and $h_{SSL}$ quickly transitions between the non-rotating and rotating boundary layers.